BaHuy15/Yolov7_box_segmentation/README.md

 # Yolov7_box_segmentation
-# Detect blister status using YOLOv7
+# Detect box location using YOLOv7

 In this project, we applied yolov7 to localize bounding box of boxes and segment them.
 To illustrate this, see figure below.
 <div align="center">